FAQs about Services

 Is your facility handicap accessible?

 Yes!
-Our facility was built in 2008 and meets the ADA standards for accessibility.
-Our Mobile Music Therapy Studio is equipped with a lift as well.
+Our main facility was built in 2008 and meets the ADA standards for accessibility.

 Our team works with over 125 individuals in a 1:1 setting on a weekly basis!
 This includes individuals of all ages and levels of need.